 Do Prebiotics Help or Hinder IBS?

-However, prebiotics can be beneficial to overall health and gut health, even for people with IBS, therefore it’s important to consider how to incorporate them into the diet.
+However, prebiotics can be beneficial to overall health and gut health, even for people with IBS.
+Therefore, it is important to consider how to incorporate them into the diet.1

 How do prebiotics differ from probiotics?

-The definition of prebiotics has been changing, but as of 2017 the International Scientific Association for Probiotics and Prebiotics defined prebiotics as “a substrate that is selectively utilized by host microorganisms conferring a health benefit.”1 Previously, it was thought that prebiotics were only carbohydrate based fiber but with the most recent definition, other substrates such as polyphenols and conjugated fatty acids might also be considered prebiotic.
+The International Scientific Association for Probiotics and Prebiotics defines prebiotics as “a substrate that is selectively utilized by host microorganisms conferring a health benefit.”
+Previously, it was thought that prebiotics were only carbohydrate-based fiber.
+But with the most recent definition, other substrates such as polyphenols and conjugated fatty acids might also be considered prebiotic.2

 Both probiotics and prebiotics must show evidence of health benefits to fit into the definition.
-Probiotics are the live microorganisms whereas prebiotics are the substrates utilized by the microorganisms.
-In other words prebiotics are the fuel probiotics.
-Consuming prebiotics and probiotics together is known as synbiotics and is likely to maximize benefits.
+Probiotics are the live microorganisms, whereas prebiotics are the substrates utilized by the microorganisms.
+In other words, prebiotics are the fuel for probiotics.
+Eating prebiotics and probiotics together is known as synbiotics, and is likely to maximize benefits.2

 What are the benefits of prebiotics?

-In people with IBS, the intestinal levels of bifidobacetria are much lower compared to healthy subjects.2 Human trials using prebiotics have shown significant increases in intestinal levels of bifidobacteria, therefore it’s hypothesized that prebiotics could help in the management of IBS.
-While there are limited studies in this area, the current research has shown a reduction in the incidence of symptoms such as flatulence and bloating with use of moderate amounts of prebiotics compared to placebo.3
+In people with IBS, the intestinal levels of bifidobacetria are much lower compared to healthy subjects.
+Human trials using prebiotics have shown significant increases in intestinal levels of bifidobacteria.
+Therefore, it is thought that prebiotics could help in the management of IBS.3,4

 Prebiotics are also being studied for their role in a number of other health outcomes beyond the gut.
-Current evidence supports the role of prebiotics in enhanced mineral absorption, colon cancer risk reduction, and immune modulation.
-2,3
+Current evidence supports the role of prebiotics in enhanced mineral absorption, colon cancer risk reduction, and immune modulation.3,4

 What foods contain prebiotics?

 Currently, most well-known prebiotics are fermentable carbohydrates including oligosaccharides, inulin, fructans, and galactans.
-Including a variety of prebiotic containing foods into the diet can help promote a diverse gut microbiome.
+Including a variety of prebiotic-containing foods into the diet can help promote a diverse gut microbiome.1